Burswood railway station: Station location

 The station lies between Goodwood Parade and Victoria Park Drive.
 There are entrances to the station from either side of the tracks at the southern end of the platform, requiring passengers to cross the tracks at grade level.

 Services

-Burswood station is served by Transperth Armadale/Thornlie line services.
+Burswood railway station is served by Transperth Armadale and Thornlie–Cockburn line services.

-The station saw 399,398 passengers in the 2013-14 financial year.
+The station saw 399,398 passengers in the 2013–14 financial year.